Tornadoes hit Carolinas as Hurricane Dorian floods Charleston; 200K without power

 Video posted to Twitter showed floodwaters rising in the downtown area.

 The Charleston Police Department said that multiple downtown streets were closed early Thursday morning as flooding impacted the area.
+The city of North Charleston also shared on Twitter where road closures were throughout the region.

 The Dorchester County Emergency Management Department said on Twitter that conditions were "dangerous throughout the entire county."